natir/ned-et-les-maki/INSTALL.md

 	mvn package

-This will generate an executable jar in target subfolder named nedetlesmaki-game-${project.version}.jar
+This will generate an executable jar in target subfolder named nedetlesmaki-lwjgl-${project.version}.jar

 Install
 =======